Transformosa/bimU.io.Docs/docs/developer/authentication.md

 There are two ways to generate an access token: **API key** or **model password**.
 Using model password is easier.
 However, it is recommended to use API key that is a more robust and flexible approach.

 ### Using API Key
 Every bimU.io user has a corresponding account name and can generate an API key which is unique to the bimU.io account.
-You can find your account name and generate an API key on bimU.io by going to **Settings** => **API Key**.
+You can find your **account name** and generate an **API key** on bimU.io by going to **Settings** => **API Key**.
 All your models are programmatically accessible by a generated API key even though they are not shared explicitly.
 Therefore, please bear in mind the following best practices:

 - Use environmental variables rather than putting your account name and API key directly in code.
 - Never check in an API key to your source code repositories.
 - Do not use an API key in a front-end web application.
 - Do not share an API key with others.
 - Revoke an API key in case of any security risk.

 A back-end, server-side web application should be set up to use an API key to request for an access token.
-You need to put together your account name (as user ID) and API key (as password) for the HTTP Basic Authentication.
+You need to put together your **account name** (as user ID) and **API key** (as password) for the HTTP Basic Authentication.
 An HTTP request can then be sent to the REST API endpoint below.
+Note that only HTTPS is supported.

 **HTTP Request for Access Token**
 ```